Skip to main content

 Joins

-Joins are important because these can be understood as explicit instructions to BI Server to generate queries.
-Unless we have implemented constraints in a database already (which is not very often in data warehouses), we need to create joins manually.
+Joins are essential because they serve as explicit instructions for the BI Server on how to generate queries.
+Unless constraints have already been implemented in the database (which is rare in data warehouses), you must create joins manually.

-• use dialog driven approach to define and specify each relation between two tables or
+• Use a dialog-driven approach to define and specify each relationship between two tables.

-• use graphical user interface and draw relations between tables.
+• Use the graphical interface to draw relationships between tables.

-Under Tables tab we can observe that there is also Joins section.
+Under the Tables tab, there is a Joins section.

 Joins section - empty

-If we wanted to add a new join, there is a plus sign (plus) next to Joins.
-When clicked, Add Physical Join dialog pops up.
-Define a new join as follows:
+To add a new join, click the plus sign (plus) next to Joins.
+The Add Physical Join dialog appears.
+Define a new join as needed:

 Add Physical Join

-Click Add to save and add a new join to the list.
+Click Add to save and add the new join to the list.

 Updated Joins list